Skip to main content

 Incidence and Related Conditions

-• Incidence has been estimated to be 3.3 cases per 1000 live births3; boys and girls are affected equally; ~25% of cases are bilateral.
+• Incidence has been estimated to be 3.3 cases per 1000 live births; boys and girls are affected equally; approximately 25% of cases are bilateral.2

-• Pediatric trigger thumb has been associated with trisomy-13 syndrome, polydactyly of other digits, triphalangeal thumbs, broad thumbs, retroflexible thumbs, radial ray defects, syndactyly and clenched hand syndrome, among others.
+• Pediatric trigger thumb has been associated with trisomy-13 syndrome, polydactyly of other digits, triphalangeal thumbs, broad thumbs, retroflexible thumbs, radial ray defects, syndactyly and clenched hand syndrome.10,11

 Differential Diagnosis